HowToSD/cremage/readme.md

 # System requirements
 * Linux with NVIDIA GPU with at least 8GB of memory
+* Microsoft Windows with NVIDIA GPU with at least 8GB of memory
 * Silicon Mac

 Windows with NVIDIA GPU should work, but it is not tested yet.